AdamLauz/midi-accordion-arduino/README.md

 To achieve this I used the following components:

-1. Sensors: 40 hall effects (49E analog) and 40 tiny magnets
+1. Sensors: 40 X hall effects (49E analog) and 40 tiny magnets
-2. Arduino uno + Usb cable
+2. 1X Arduino uno + Usb cable
-3. 3 of 16 channel analogdigital multiplexers (CD74HC4067)
+3. 3 X 16 channel analogdigital multiplexers (CD74HC4067)
-4. Electronic Board (hold and connect the sensors).
+4. Electronic Matrix board (hold and connect the sensors).
 5. PC (operated as a sound module)